Mikejo5000/vsts-docs-pr/docs/git/concepts/pull-request-status.md

 ## Custom actions

 In addition to predefined service hook events that can trigger the service to update PR status, it is possible to extend the status menu by using [VSTS extensions](../../extend/index.md) to give trigger actions to the end user.
-For example, if status that corresponds to a test run can be restarted by the end user, it is possible to have a **Restart** menu item to the status menu that would trigger tests to run.
-To add a status menu, you'll need to use the contribution model.
-Check out the [Contributions guide sample](https://github.com/Microsoft/vsts-extension-samples/blob/master/contributions-guide/vss-extension.json#L670) on Github where you can see the parts of code that add the following items to the status menu by using the [contribution model](../../extend/develop/contributions-overview).
+For example, if status corresponds to a test run can be restarted by the end user, it is possible to have a **Restart** menu item to the status menu that would trigger tests to run.
+To add a status menu, you'll need to use the [contribution model](../../extend/develop/contributions-overview).
+Check out the [Contributions guide sample](https://github.com/Microsoft/vsts-extension-samples/blob/master/contributions-guide/vss-extension.json#L670) on Github where you can see the parts of code that add the following items to the status menu..

 ![Status menu](_img/pull-request-status/custom-status-menu-entries.png)